 We review our investment securities for impairment on a regular basis in accordance with applicable impairment accounting guidance.
-For additional information, see "MD&A-Critical Accounting Policies and Estimates-Asset Impairment-Investment Securities" of our 2014 Form 10-K. For a quantitative summary of impairments on our investment securities, see "Note 3-Investment Securities-Other-Than-Temporary Impairment" of our Q1 2015 Form 10-Q.
+For additional information, see "MD&A-Critical Accounting Policies and Estimates-Asset Impairment-Investment Securities" in our 2015 Form 10-K. For a quantitative summary of impairments on our investment securities, see "Note 3- Investment Securities-Other-Than-Temporary Impairment" in our Q1 2016 Form 10-Q.